-First party cookies are set by the website, you are visiting and they can only be read by that site.
+First party cookies are set by the website you are visiting and they can only be read by that site.
+The ESC Website uses the following first party cookies:

 Session Cookies are stored only temporarily during a browsing session and are deleted from the user’s device when the browser is closed.